EliLillyCo/LillyMol/docs/Molecule_Lib/aromaticity.md

-  -A sfrna       strongly fused can never be aromatic -A arallsat    a ring can be aromatic even if it contains all fully saturated atoms -A nbh0        no square bracket on an atom means H0
+  -A sfrna       strongly fused can never be aromatic -A arallsat    a ring can be aromatic even if it contains all fully saturated atoms -A nbh0        no square bracket on an atom means H0 -A maxkekule=<n> do NOT attempt Kekule->aromatic conversion if a ring system
+                  contains more than <n> atoms
 ```

 At any time in LillyMol there is an aromaticity type that is used